Complications of Diabetes Mellitus

 American Diabetes Association guidelines recommend that all women with gestational diabetes receive individualized nutritional counseling by a registered dietitian.
 Antenatal nutritional therapy in women with gestational diabetes reduces the risk of complications.

 Restricting carbohydrates from plant-based foods may be detrimental to women with gestational diabetes.
-A study found that women who consumed > 211 g of carbohydrate per day had zero cases of large for gestational age (LGA) infants, while 23% of women who reduced carbohydrate intake (≤ 211 g of carbohydrate per day) had LGA infants.
+A study found that women who consumed > 211 g of carbohydrate per day had 0 cases of large for gestational age (LGA) infants, while 23% of women who reduced carbohydrate intake (≤ 211 g of carbohydrate per day) had LGA infants.
 Pregnant women following a plant-based diet also have a lower risk of preeclampsia, cesarean delivery, and postpartum depression, as well as lower rates of neonatal and maternal mortality, compared with women following conventional diets.

 See Diabetes chapter.